viwesomagaca/github-in-pairs-kata/README.md

 # GitHub in pairs Kata

 Pair with another coder and do this GitHub kata.
-This kata will teach you a workflow that allows two uses to work together on a shared GitHub repository.
-There are other workflows like `git flow` which use feature branching, but this approach will help you to work on the same branch with one or more other developers.
-It will prepare you for using `git flow` in the future.
+This kata will teach you a workflow that allows two or more coders to work together on a shared GitHub repository.
+There are other workflows like `git flow` which use feature branching, but you will start not be using feature branches in the Kata.
+This kata will prepare you for using `git flow`.

 **Do this:**

-* One coder fork this repository
+* One coder **fork** this repository
-* Add the other coder as a collaborator to this forked repository
+* Add the other coder as a collaborator to this **forked repository**
-* Both coders clone the repository to their machines
+* Both coders clone the **forked repository** to their machines

 ## Do this one user after the other